CLIMADA-project/climada_papers/README.md

 # READ ME
-This repository contains an overview of the publications and corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).
-Please find the list of publications and the corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python) below.
+This repository contains an overview of the publications and corresponding software components implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python) (see list below).
 To contributors: Please follow the bullet points below when making any edits.

 ## How to publish code for a CLIMADA-paper